 I am a Master's student in Physical Geography at Masaryk University (Czech Republic).
-I focus on recent changes in soils, which currently means studying microplastics in soils.
+I focus on microplastics in soils and recently in rivers.

 I earned Bachelor's degree in 2021 with my thesis on Microplastics in soils of the Outer Hebrides, Scotland, where I examined the factors influencing the quantity of plastic microfibres in soils and the processes influencing their distribution in the Isle of South Uist.

 For my Master's thesis, I am looking for factors in the abundance of microplastics in the surface water of up-river Svratka in the Czech Republic, a drinking water source.
 How do land use and land cover influence the quantity of microplastics?
 Does the surrounding topography have a significant impact?
 And what about the riverbed sediments?

 I started my university studies back in 2017.
 Very excited about all the course opportunities my university offered, I decided to take not just my core courses but also some extracurricular ones.
 One of them, Sustainable Development I – Introduction and global challenges, literally changed my life as I heard about microplastics for the first time.
 The lecturer talked about microplastics in the ocean and the danger of plastics to sea animals.
 With all the first-year knowledge of general physical geography, I immediately thought microplastics couldn't stay only in the ocean; they must also be transported into terrestrial ecosystems and soils.

 When I got home from the lecture, I searched for some papers about microplastics in soils.
 I found the first-ever paper about the topic by Matthias C. Rillig from 2012.
 Since then, my head has been full of (micro)plastics (probably not just figuratively speaking).